 We will not tolerate the harassment or victimisation of anyone raising a genuine concern.
 Taking reprisals against an employee who has raised a concern in good faith is unacceptable, and may give rise to disciplinary proceedings.
-If you have raised a concern and feel at any stage subsequently that you are suffering as a result of doing so, please let the Director of Corporate Services know so that appropriate action can be taken.
+If you have raised a concern and feel at any stage subsequently that you are suffering as a result of doing so, please let the Service Director: Legal & Governance know so that appropriate action can be taken.